valerino/fronTEENd/README.txt

 Q: what's the 'Read/Write support' checkbox for ?
 A: if the emulator uses r/w images (i.e. c64/amiga/... emulators which uses floppy images), you may want them to be read/write.
 To not touch the original image, fronTEENd copies the selected rom/set to its private (%HOME%/fronteend/%EMUNAME%) folder and uses the copied image to run the emulator.
-If an emulator is run with 'Read/Write support' enabled, the image is not deleted at emulator's exit, so the next time you will run the same image the copied one will be used instead.
-Use the 'Clear Read/Write folder' button to delete the copy.

-Q: may i improve/fork it ?
+If an emulator has been run once with 'Read/Write support' enabled, the image is not deleted at emulator's exit, so the next time you will run the same image you will be asked to use the copied one instead, or to delete it and use the original one.
-A: sure! just quote me as the original author/idea :)
+You may also use the 'Clear Read/Write folder' button to delete all the stored copies for the current emulator.

 Q: how do i add my own emulator definitions ?
 A: here is a sample json, fronTEENd should work with almost any emulator supporting execution from the commandline.